 Once you have a liveable space try pitching your tent (a good mountain tent will have a solid clip loop, so it can be moved around safely).
 What you’ll find is that the outside corners of the tent will probably hang over the edge, but the sleeping space is solid underneath.
 It would be possible to build a hammock that created a ledge that held 100% of the tent, but it would need to be about 30% bigger and would take 30% longer to set up (an ice hammock tends to be used in pretty extreme situations, late at night, on very steep ground etc, so comfort is a relative term).

-Once the hammock is filled I find the contents tend to compress together, creating a wedge that is more self supporting, the ideal being to have the back of the hammock low enough that the wedge bonds with the snow pack (an old Russian ice hammock bivvy, left after the ascent of the Russian Direct on the Eiger, remained in place for months, confusing many who thought it was a ski jump).
+Once the hammock is filled I find the contents tend to compress together, creating a wedge that is more self-supporting, the idea being to have the back of the hammock low enough that the wedge bonds with the snowpack (an old Russian ice hammock bivvy, left after the ascent of the Russian Direct on the Eiger, remained in place for months, confusing many who thought it was a ski jump).

 Ice Hammock Precautions